jdleesmiller/jdleesmiller.github.io/_drafts/counting-states-enumeration-2048.markdown

 <img src="/assets/2048/enumeration_4x4_to_2048_partial.svg" alt="Number of states per sum layer in the 4x4 game to 2048" />
 </p>

-We see smooth and uninterrupted growth in the number of states.
+We see smooth and uninterrupted growth in the total number of states.
 Whereas the game on the 3x3 board topped out at about 80 thousand states per layer, the game on the 4x4 board shows no sign of slowing down at 27 billion states per layer [^resolve].

-If we unstack the layers from the previous plot for the 4x4 board so that we can use a log scale, we can see that the overall growth looks subexponential, but the numbers involved are nonetheless quite large:
+We can still see the rise and fall in the number of states with each maximum tile value, and it becomes clearer if we unstack these counts and plot them on a logarithmic scale:

 <p align="center">
 <img src="/assets/2048/enumeration_4x4_to_2048_partial_log.svg" alt="Number of states per sum layer in the 4x4 game to 2048 on a log scale" />
 </p>

 The top line in black shows the total number of states, summing over all the maximum tile values, which are again shown in shades of blue.
-It is notable that for most layers there is one maximum tile value that accounts for most of the states --- that is, one of the blue lines is close to the black line.
-For example, in the layer with sum 380, where this dataset ends, the vast majority of states have at least one `128` tile, but some have only tiles up to `64`, and some have a `256` tile.
+Each blue arc shows the growth and later decay in the number of states with a given maximum tile value, as the game progresses.
+The bending down of the total (black line) shows that the growth in the number of states per layer tapers off as the game progresses, but the numbers are already quite large.

 # Conclusion

-We've improved our estimates for the number of states in the game of 2048 on the 2x2 and 3x3 boards, and shown that our previous combinatorial estimates were high by at least one or two orders of magnitude.
+We've improved our estimates for the number of states in the game of 2048 on the 2x2 and 3x3 boards by one to two orders of magnitude, compared to the previous (basic) combinatorial estimates.
 The number of states for the game on the 4x4 board remains too large to enumerate in full, but we have at least managed to completely enumerate the states for the 4x4 game to the `64` tile, and we've made an attempt at enumerating the states for the full game.

-Even when all of the states are reachable, we still find some rather odd states.
-For example, in the last figure above, the arc that shows the number of states with at most the `32` tile does not stop until layer sum 348.
-In that layer we find four states, one of which is:
+The explicit enumeration of states counts only states that can be reached in actual game play, but even with that restriction there are still some surprising states included in the count.
+For example, in the last figure above, the arc that shows the number of states with at most a `32` tile does not stop until layer sum 348.
+That layer contains four states, one of which I chose for the cover image of this post: [^cover]

 <p align="center">
 <img src="/assets/2048/4x4_s2_3_4_5_4_5_4_5_5_4_5_4_4_5_4_5.svg" alt="State from layer 348 with no 64 tile; contains diagonal bands of 16s and 32s" />
 </p>

-I find it quite surprising that it's possible to play to such a state, and indeed it seems quite improbable, especially if one is playing well.
+It contains seven `32` tiles and seven `16` tiles arranged in a nice striped pattern that makes it very difficult to merge any of them.
+I find it quite surprising that it's possible to play to such a state without losing, and indeed it seems quite improbable, especially if one is 'playing well'.

-In the next post, we'll explore more about what it means to 'play well' by modeling the game of 2048 as a [Markov Decision Process](https://en.wikipedia.org/wiki/Markov_decision_process) and finding an *optimal policy* for the 2x2 and 3x3 games --- that is, we will find a strategy for playing those game that we can show mathematically to be at least as good as any other possible strategy.
+In the next post, we'll explore what it means to 'play well' in a rigorous way by modeling the game of 2048 as a [Markov Decision Process](https://en.wikipedia.org/wiki/Markov_decision_process) and finding an *optimal policy* for the 2x2 and 3x3 games --- that is, we will find a strategy for playing those game that we can show mathematically to be at least as good as any other possible strategy.

+---

+&nbsp;

 # Appendix A: Bit Bashing for Efficiency

+Profiling the ruby code above revealed that most of the time was being spent on state manipulation --- for example, moving tiles, counting available tiles, and reflecting or rotating states to find canonical states.
+Let's see how we can speed it up.

 The hexadecimal numerical representation for states has a convenient property: for the 4x4 board, we need to store 16 numbers, where each number takes 4 bits, for a total of 64 bits.
 Now that we all use 64-bit computers, this is an auspicious number: the whole board state can fit into a single 64-bit (8-byte) machine word.
 For example, the 4x4 state (which is a winning state, because it has a `2048` tile)
 <p align="center"><img src="/assets/2048/4x4_s0_2_2_11_0_1_3_0_2_0_1_0_0_0_0_0.svg" alt="- 4 4 2048 - 2 8 - 4 - 2 - - - - -"></p>